AshrafElshazly/Jenkins-Java-Pipeline/README.md

 ![Pipeline](/images/pipeline-diagram.jpg)

 This project demonstrates a continuous integration and continuous delivery (CI/CD) pipeline for a Java application using Jenkins.
-The pipeline automates the build, test, static code analysis, and artifact deployment processes.
+The pipeline automates the build, test, static code analysis, artifact deployment, Docker image creation, and image pushing to Amazon ECR processes.

 ## Prerequisites

 Before setting up the pipeline, ensure the following prerequisites are met:

-- AWS EC2 instances are provisioned with Ubuntu: one public for Jenkins, one private for SonarQube, and one private for Nexus Repository.
+- AWS EC2 instances are provisioned with Ubuntu: one public for Jenkins, one private for SonarQube, one private for Nexus Repository, and one for hosting Docker containers.
 - Jenkins server is set up and accessible.
 - SonarQube server is installed and configured for static code analysis.
 - Sonatype Nexus Repository Manager is installed and configured.
+- Docker is installed on the Jenkins server.
+- Amazon Elastic Container Registry (ECR) repository is created and configured.

 ## Pipeline Overview